 But first, we like to offer balanced reporting here at The Local, so here's our former northern correspondent Paul Connolly's five reasons why northern Sweden beats the south, and our deputy editor Lee Roden's seven reasons why Gothenburg may just be Sweden's coolest city.

 Spring arrives in the south earlier than anywhere else in Sweden and it enjoys a more temperate climate than the rest of Sweden year-round too, with an average winter temperature of zero to -2C and a record summer high of 36C (in June, 1947).
 Take that, northern Sweden and your snow sports.

 But we won't bore you with stats.
 Just close your eyes and think of sandy beaches, open-roof road trips, eating fresh strawberries in April and having a cold beer at a Malmö outdoor bar when the rest of Sweden has barely forgotten Christmas.

 Sunbathers in Malmö.
 Photo: Johan Nilsson/SCANPIX

-It recently got another name to add to the list, after Sweden's newest royal baby, Prince Oscar, was named Duke of Skåne by his grandfather, King Carl XVI Gustaf, earlier this month.
-Others include now-retired footballers Henrik Larsson and Fredrik Ljungberg, acting legend Max Von Sydow and of course British actor Hugh Grant, who bought a house in Torekov last year.
+It got another name, after royal baby Prince Oscar was named Duke of Skåne by his grandfather, King Carl XVI Gustaf.
+Others include now-retired footballers Henrik Larsson and Fredrik Ljungberg, acting legend Max Von Sydow and of course British actor Hugh Grant, who has bought a house in Torekov.

 Sweden's Eurovision winner Måns Zelmerlöw.
 Photo: Jessica Gow/TT